wlandau/instantiate/README.md

 Configure the package so the Stan models compile during installation.
-`stan_package_configure()` writes scripts `configure` and `configure.win` for this.
+`stan_package_configure()` writes scripts `configure` and `configure.win` for this, as well as `cleanup` and `cleanup.win` to remove compiled model files.
 Inside each script is a call to `instantiate::stan_package_compile()` which you can manually edit to control how your models are compiled.